nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 * Create a client with client_id "test_api_client".
 Keep Client authentication as "ON" and Authentication flow as only "Service accounts roles".
 This will set the client application authorization flow as client credentials flow.

 ![keycloak_client_credentials_settings.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/keycloak_client_credentials_settings.png)
 * In the client scopes tab of the client, add the scope "test_api_access".
-If the scope is made optional, the access token will include this scope only if explicitly requested b t
+If the scope is made optional, the access token will include this scope only if explicitly requested by the client application

 #### The "well-known" configuration endpoint